Infanta Alicia, Duchess of Calabria

-Princess Alicia of Bourbon-Parma (Alicia Maria Teresa Francesca Luisa Pia Anna Valeria; 13 November 1917 – 28 March 2017) was a Spanish infanta.
+Infanta Alicia of Spain née Princess Alicia of Bourbon-Parma (Alicia Maria Teresa Francesca Luisa Pia Anna Valeria; 13 November 1917 – 28 March 2017) was a Spanish infanta.
 A member of the House of Bourbon-Parma, she became Duchess of Calabria through her marriage to Infante Alfonso, Duke of Calabria.
 She occasionally undertook official duties on behalf of the Spanish monarchy.
-Through marriage, she was the maternal half-aunt of King Juan Carlos I of Spain.
+She was the maternal aunt-in-law of King Juan Carlos I of Spain.
 She was the longest-lived Infanta of Spain.

 Early life

 Princess Alicia of Bourbon-Parma was born in Vienna, Austria-Hungary.
 She was the seventh child and fourth daughter of Prince Elias of Bourbon-Parma and Archduchess Maria Anna of Austria.
 As a grandchild of Robert I, Duke of Parma, she was the paternal first cousin of Tsar Boris III of Bulgaria, and the paternal half-first cousin of Jean, Grand Duke of Luxembourg, Otto, Crown Prince of Austria and Queen Anne of Romania.
 From the age of 5, Alicia accompanied her father hunting in the family estates of Austria.
 She received her first hunting trophy, the Glasshatte, at the age of 12.